go-modules-by-example/index/008_vendor_example/README.md

 $ go get -u golang.org/x/vgo
 ```

-Create ourselves a simple module that depends on an "old" Go package (`rsc.io/pdf` at `v0.1.1` is
+Create ourselves a simple module that depends on an on a module:
-"old", non-module code):

 ```